James Moher

-Most recently, the History & Policy Trade Union & Employment Forum and Institute of Historical Research, launched Jim's biography of Walter Citrine: Forgotten Statesman of the Trades Union Congress.(JGM Books, 2021) Lord Citrine was General Secretary of the Trades Union Congress 1926-'46.
+Most recently, the History & Policy Trade Union & Employment Forum and Institute of Historical Research, launched Moher's biography of Walter Citrine: Forgotten Statesman of the Trades Union Congress.(JGM Books, 2021) Lord Citrine was General Secretary of the Trades Union Congress 1926-'46.
 Lord Citrine, the first Baron of Wembley, was General Secretary of the TUC from the General Strike 1926 until he retired in 1946 and also President of the International Federation of Trade Unions (IFTU) from 1928 to 1945.
 In such pivotal positions, he had a major influence in transforming the trade unions from a collection of militant occupational bodies into becoming one of the most effective political lobbying bodies in Britain and internationally, consulted by governments of all colours.
-The book traces his early origins on Merseyside as a militant local union (Electrical Trades Union) official prior to and during the First World War.
-It explores his role in the General Strike and its aftermath and his interesting relations with the Soviet Union which he visited six times.
-As IFTU President he witnessed the rise of Hitler's Nazi Party in Berlin where their executive met from 1931 to 1933.
-Based on this experience, his many reports to the TUC and the Labour Party and Labour & Socialist International during the 1930s are an important new perspective on well-known events, including the Spanish Civil War and appeasement policies of the British and French governments, which the TUC vigorously opposed.
+The book traces his early origins on Merseyside as a militant local union (Electrical Trades Union, ETU) official prior to and during the First World War.
+It explores his prominent role in the General Strike and its aftermath (his Diary of the General Strike captures the events at General Council and other level.
+It also explores his pioneering relations with the Soviet Union which he visited six times- 1925, 1935, 1941, 1946 and 1954.
+As IFTU President he witnessed the rise of Hitler's Nazi Party in Berlin where the IFTU executive met from 1931 to 1933.
+He was a member of the Workers Group of the I.L.O. from its inception and devoted much time at its Geneva headquarters to promoting its Conventions on labour rights.
+Based on this experience, his many reports to the TUC and the Labour Party and Labour & Socialist International during the 1930s are an important new perspective on well-known events, including the Spanish Civil War, Finnish invasion and appeasement policies of the British and French governments, which the TUC vigorously opposed.
 His role on the National Council of Labour from 1931 as joint secretary, was instrumental in changing the pacifist Labour leadership and party to favour rearmament to fight fascism.
-During the war, Citrine led the unions in forgoing their right to strike and other restrictive practices and fully participated in the production drive which delivered victory with their former trade union leader, Ernest Bevin (1881-1951), seconded to the coalition government as Minister of Labour and National Service.
-The book explores Citrine and Bevin's 'involuntary partnership' in considerable detail from their first encounter on the TUC General Council in 1926.
-Citrine departed from the TUC in 1946, disappointed by the failure of Attlee and Bevin and the coalition government to support the TUC's international workers' unity bid with the Soviet and American unions.
-They were refused membership of the British delegation at the inaugural United Nations conference in San Francisco in 1945.
-He became instead chair of the Board of the newly nationalised British Electricity Authority in 1947 and his 'second career' is also examined until 1958, when Citrine took up his seat in the House of Lords actively until the 1970s.
+During the war, Citrine led the unions in forgoing their right to strike and other restrictive practices and fully participated in the production drive which delivered victory with their former trade union leader, Ernest Bevin (1881-1951), who was seconded to the coalition government as Minister of Labour and National Service from 1940.
+The book explores Citrine and Bevin's 'involuntary partnership' in considerable detail since their first encounter on the TUC General Council in 1925.
+Citrine departed from the TUC in 1946, disappointed by the failure of Attlee and Bevin and the coalition government to support the TUC's attendance as delegates or even observers at the inaugural conference of the Union Nations Organisation at San Francisco in 1944.
+Instead, he became a Director on the National Coal Board responsible for health and safety of mines and from 1947, chair of the Board of the newly nationalised British Electricity Authority.
+This 'second career', as he termed it, is also examined until 1958, when Citrine took up his seat in the House of Lords actively until the 1970s.